Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 ### Join group and send message to group

-The client can only receive messages from groups that it has joined and you need to add a handler to specify the logic when receiving messages.
+The client can only receive messages from groups that it has joined and you need to add a callback to specify the logic when receiving messages.

 ```js
 client.on("group-message", (e) => {